top of page

 Pedal Controls & Physical Hardware Foot Pedal (Uni)

-Meta Quest: We recommend a wired device to the USB-C connection on the left side of your headset for best latency.
-You can use a Bluetooth device with no wires, but latency might be higher due to Bluetooth limits itself transferring data and you could notice a delay in the kick.
-If you Meta Quest recognizes your device or gamepad connect it will work in-game.
+We recommend a wired device to the USB-C connection on the left side of your headset for best latency using a pedal or device.
+You can use a Bluetooth device with no wires, but latency might be higher due to Bluetooth limits itself transferring data, we don't recommend this method.
+If you Meta Quest recognizes your connected USB-C device as a gamepad it will work in-game.
 Gamepad device button 1 kick, button 2 hi-hat.

-VR Drums Ult. is made to automatically detect your USB connected controllers in-game, but if you have a unique controller that might not be working use Steams Remap included in Steam with VRDUS https://www.youtube.com/watch?v=IDWwVmjqklw
+VR Drums Ult. is made to automatically detect your USB connected controllers in-game, but if you have a unique controller that might not be working use Steams Remap already included in Steam and tested working with various hardware pedals and configs with VRDUS pedals. https://www.youtube.com/watch?v=IDWwVmjqklw

 PC Keyboard

-Below is just some of the stuff you can connect to PC or a Meta Quest and use as a bass or hi-hat pedal.
+Below is just some of the various device hardware you can connect to PC or a Meta Quest and use as a bass or hi-hat pedal.

 Xbox Controller